dharmafly/connect-ratelimit/README.md

 The middleware takes an options object with the following parameters:

-- `limit`: The amount (default 1000) of requests which can be made per client.
+- `limit`: The amount (default 1000) of requests a client can make.
-- `clear`: Amount in milliseconds (default 1 hour) for all currently recorded client visits to be cleared.
+- `clear`: Amount in milliseconds (default 1 hour) for all currently recorded client visits to be forgotten.

 Client identification
 ---------------------